linobino1/herzselbst/README.md

 ### Github Action

+1. Create a deploy token by running `flyctl tokens create deploy`
-1. Create a new secret on your repository called `FLY_API_TOKEN` with your Fly.io API token
+1. Create a new secret on your repository called `FLY_API_TOKEN` with your deploy token at `Settings > Secrets and Variables > Actions`

 ## Media Files